 Traveling with kids?
 Make sure to visit the interactive Biosphere, a museum devoted to the environment located at Parc Jean-Drapeau, the former site of the 1967 World Fair.

 French Flavor: Blink and you’ll think you’ve been transported to a small village in France as you stroll the streets of Old Montreal.
-Sure it’s touristy, but the horse drawn carriages and cobble stoned streets are charming.
+Sure it’s touristy, but the horse-drawn carriages and cobble stoned streets are charming.
 The best stores, art galleries and boutiques are found on and around Rue St Paul.
 Sights include the Notre Dame Basilica, Place Jacques Cartier and the Old Port Area where weather permitting walk the waterfront promenade.
-Save time for a spa treatment at drool worthy Bota Bota, a historic ferry turned into an upscale floating spa.
+Save time for a spa treatment at drool-worthy Bota Bota; a historic ferry turned into an upscale floating spa.
 Seasonally have a drink on the rooftop bar of the Hotel Nelligan.
-When hunger hits go for breakfast or lunch at Olive and Gourmando.
+When hunger hits go for breakfast or lunch at Olive and Gourmando and be sure to order at least one cinnamon sticky bun for your table.
+(Warning--they often run out!)
+Need caffeine fix?
+Head to Tommy where you’ll be transported to Europe in an architecturally historical bi-level space—we loved the vibe and our delicious chai latte.

 Get Moving: For great views of the city, walk or run up the stairs at the Parc du Mont Royal, a 495 acre park in the heart of the downtown designed by Frederick Law Olmstead.